wp-plugins/pcsh-pastacode-syntaxhighlighter/readme.txt

 == Description ==

-With PCSH, you can easily add code into your posts with the awesome SyntaxHighlighter js-library.
+With PCSH (based on the Pastacode plugin), you can easily add code into your posts with the awesome SyntaxHighlighter js-library.
 You can insert source code into the post editor, from a file, or from webservices like GitHub, Gist, Pastebin or BitBucket.
 Webservices responses are cached in order to avoid too many HTTP requests.

 Don't worry about posts updates while upgrading codes!